Diggles: The Myth of Fenris

 “Overall, I think the game is not as good as subsequent releases in the genre, with RimWorld providing more emergent storytelling opportunities, and Oxygen Not Included refining the side-on strategy formula and providing better gameplay mechanically with higher replayability.”

-The graphics of the game are generally considered dated, having been released in 2002, yet they maintain a colorful aesthetic that many players find charming.
-While some users note bugs and a slow pace, others appreciate the upgraded visuals and the game's unique style, which compensates for its graphical shortcomings.
-Overall, the graphics may not be cutting-edge, but they contribute to the game's enjoyable and whimsical atmosphere.
+The graphics of the game are generally considered dated, reflecting its 2002 release, yet they maintain a colorful charm that many players appreciate.
+While some users note bugs and a slow pace, others highlight recent upgrades that enhance visual appeal and performance.
+Overall, the graphics may not be cutting-edge, but they complement the game's engaging mechanics and humor, making it enjoyable for those who can overlook their age.

-“The graphics have been upgraded, and I have played almost 3 hours without a stutter, bug, or crash.
-Plus, it runs as soon as you hit play!”
+“The graphics have been upgraded and I have played almost 3 hours without a stutter, bug, or crash (those who have the physical version will know that is a massive upgrade - heh), plus it runs as soon as you hit play (le gasp!).”

 “While a bit dated on graphics (released in 2002), the game still has its same charm and is still very playable.”